vajira1/AWAN-MD/README.md

 ### <br>   ❖ DEPLOY_HEROKU ❖

-`✠ IF YOU WANT TO DEPLOY SILENT-SOBX-MD BOT ON HEROKU SO FIRST GET YOUR SESSION_ID THEN CLICK THIS BLUE BUTTON [DEPLOY TO HEROKU] THEN YOU CAN ENJOY THIS BOT ✠`
+`✠ IF YOU WANT TO DEPLOY AWAN-MD BOT ON HEROKU SO FIRST GET YOUR SESSION_ID THEN CLICK THIS BLUE BUTTON [DEPLOY TO HEROKU] THEN YOU CAN ENJOY THIS BOT ✠`

 ------------